What Is Guerrilla Marketing?

 How to execute a guerrilla marketing campaign?

 Usually, these techniques work like a long-term investment for your branding process, as it creates a long-lasting impression.
 In guerrilla marketing, you have to invest your time, energy and imagination more than money.
 But, studies have also shown us that these marketing methods are not suitable for some industries like insurance and banking.
 Here we can check the step by step process to plan and execute a guerrilla marketing campaign for your brand.

 As in every marketing campaign, here also you have to define your target audience personas and find out where they hang out.
 Such places can be physical or online like clubs, public places, Facebook etc.

 Next process is to find out the best channel to reach them and choosing it on the basis of consumer behaviour.
 Engaging and socialising behaviour means that people in some age groups may consume information and some may be more conscious about news related to health and fitness etc. According to your ideal personas choose your marketing campaign’s tone of voice and channel.

 Focus on the idea

 In guerrilla marketing, you have to be more focused on the idea rather than the product or service you are going to market.
-First of all create a life situation where your product provides a positive impact and a better experience to your target audience.
+First of all, create a life situation where your product provides a positive impact and a better experience for your target audience.
 Good products or services are designed to address an existing customer problem and in guerrilla marketing, you can point out this problem, and give an exaggerated or interesting solution to this using your product or service.